-Career & Professional Development Diversity, Equity and Inclusion (DEI) Action Statement
+Career and Professional Development Diversity, Equity and Inclusion (DEI) Action Statement

 The leaders and staff of Stetson University’s Office of Career & Professional Development (CaPD) strongly affirm our ongoing commitment to values, goals, and actions that promote and further diversity, equity, and inclusion at the university and beyond.
 Our office diligently works with you, the students and alumni of Stetson University, to ensure each of you makes forward movement toward fulfilling professional aspirations and attaining positive career and social mobility after graduation.
 We are committed to helping you identify and launch career and professional journeys that celebrate your unique and intersecting identities through the following: